 In this class students will study the theory of operation for reciprocating aircraft engines.
 Students disassemble, clean and reassemble an engine using manufacturers approved and acceptable data, and FAA regulations.
 They will discuss the function and operation of engine internal components and the engine lubricating systems.
 To maintain satisfactory academic progress, the student must maintain an average of 70% or better for the course.
-Prerequisite: Module 1, 2, 4 and 5 (40 theory hours - 58 lab hours)
+Prerequisite: none (40 theory hours - 58 lab hours)

 In this class students will discuss and apply and overhaul procedures and techniques as they apply to an aircraft reciprocating engine.
 Student will inspect and repair engine components in accordance with manufacturers generally accepted procedures.
 Students will also discuss engine exhaust systems, and engine cooling systems.
 To maintain satisfactory academic progress, the student must maintain an average of 70% or better for the course.
-Prerequisite: Module 7 (40 theory hours - 58 lab hours)
+Prerequisite: none (40 theory hours - 58 lab hours)